Melanoma at a glance

 - Fair skin, light hair and freckles.
 The lighter the skin, the higher the risk of melanoma, which is 20 times more common in whites than in African-Americans

 - History of sunburn, even one severe, blistering sunburn as a child

 - Age has a bearing on risk, as more cases occur in older patients, though it also occurs in younger people and sometimes in children

 - Gender.
 Before age 45, the risk of melanoma is higher for women; after age 45, it’s higher for men

 - Personal history.
-Melanoma returns in about five percent of cases; people with basal or squamous cell skin cancer are also at greater risk of getting melanoma
+Melanoma returns in about 5 percent of cases; people with basal or squamous cell skin cancer are also at greater risk of getting it

-- Weakened immune system, which may result from chemotherapy, an organ transplant or other diseases, increases the risk of melanoma.
+- Weakened immune system, which may result from chemotherapy, an organ transplant or other diseases, increases the risk of having this cancer.

 Signs and symptoms of melanoma